Skip navigation

 Many allergy sufferers try to make do with portable air filters but these have their limitations as they can only clean a small amount of square footage per unit.
 The best option is to consult with indoor air quality (IAQ) specialists like the ones on our team.

 We can install a whole house air purification system that’ll clean ALL the air that circulates throughout your entire home.
-For example, the AprilAire whole-home air purifiers can help capture and remove mold spores, dust, pollen, and viruses.
+For example, the AprilAire whole-home air purifiers equipped with HEPA filters are especially effective at capturing and removing airborne allergens such as mold spores, dust, pollen, and viruses.
+House plants can also help reduce certain indoor pollutants, but they should be chosen carefully to avoid mold growth or triggering allergies.
+Removing mold is an important step in reducing health risks associated with poor indoor air quality.

 Don’t suffer through our extended allergy season any longer.
 Contact us today to learn about IAQ solutions.